-Furthermore, with a view to cash management, the Sub-Fund may invest up to 10% in money market UCIs.
-These UCIs managed by the Management Company are classified as Article 8 products within the meaning of the SFDR, and apply its ESG integration strategy.
+Furthermore, with a view to cash management, the Sub-Fund may invest up to 10% of its net assets in money market UCIs.
+These UCIs are classified as Article 8 products within the meaning of the SFDR.

 What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?